PrestaShop/prestashop-shop-creator/README.md

         2. <u>the 'relation' property</u>

-            The 'relation' property indicates it should generates the value from an another entity (it will use a value from the 'id' of the other entity)
+            The 'relation' property indicates it should generates the value from an another entity (it will use a value from the 'id' of the other entity).

+            If the 'generate_all' property is used in conjunction with a relation type, it means we should use all the existing relations instead of just choosing a random one.
+It's especially usefull if we want for example generate combinations for every product in the database:

+            ```yaml
+            fields:
+                class: 'Combination'
+                columns:
+                    id:
+                      type: increment
+                    id_product:
+                      relation: Product
+                      generate_all: true
+            ```

         3. <u>the 'value' property</u>